puzzle/amm-techlab/content/en/docs/03.0/theory/eventdrivenarchitecture.md

 When designing applications or software systems we usually tend to follow a very imperative way of building our components.
 Especially in monolithic applications, the communication between two components will often come from function or method calls from one component to another.
 Even when we follow a microservice architecture the most intuitive way for most people would be to simply replace these calls with REST calls.
 In theory, this is a valid approach and will often be the first step when migrating a monolith towards a microservice approach.
 The downside, however, will be the same.
 Whenever two components talk directly to each other they rely on an often synchronous direct communication channel.
 What happens if the other component is not available?

 Let's take a look at an example to make our point.
 Imagine we have an application or software systems where you can order shoes.
-An example workflow would be a user selecting his desired shoes, starting an order, and finally paying it.
-Eventually, this is will trigger a shipment.
+An example workflow would be a user selecting their desired shoes, starting an order, and finally paying it.
+Eventually, this will trigger a shipment.

 * shop component: Which handles all the products available.
 * order component: Handles products which were ordered.